-I had HUGE plans for these warm months–in work and life–don’t we all get like that after the May long weekend, what with the summer bucket lists and whatnot?
+I had huge plans for these warm months–in work and life–don’t we all get like that after the May long weekend, what with the summer bucket lists and whatnot?
 I haven’t really tended to any of those plans in a dedicated way.
-I’ve found from experience that focusing on that specific type of guilt that binds itself to a lack of productivity is generally a waste of time.
+I’ve found from experience that focusing on the guilt that binds itself to a lack of productivity is a waste of time.
 Though I hate to admit it, the guilt is still there just festering in the heat.
 I’m a goal-oriented person that likes to have end results after certain seasons in life.
 I tie my value to my outputs, and that kind of thinking is difficult to rewire.

 The heat becomes concerning after a while too.
 With the way our climate is changing, I can’t remember the last summer with so many consecutive days of humidity and dryness.
 I get a weird sense of fear when I head outside at 6am and the temperature is already so high and the air is so thick.
 We’re lucky to have clear skies here though.
-The news of wildfires all over the world puts me into that weird place of sunken spirit, slight despair, and not knowing what to do other than throw my money at some organization and enact tiny changes in our household.
-It feels like the fires are bigger and more powerful every year.
+The news of wildfires all over the world puts me into that weird place of sunken spirit, slight despair, and not knowing what to do.
+They seem bigger and more powerful every year.